 2. Saturated Fat

 Studies have proved that saturated fats trigger adipose, which causes inflammation in fat tissue.
 Pizza, cheese, high-fat dairy products, and red meat contain a high amount of saturated fat.
-These foods do not just contribute to the risk of developing inflammation, but it also increases your risk of heart disease.
+These foods do not just contribute to the risk of developing inflammation, but they also increase your risk of heart disease.

 3. Refined Carbohydrates